legal resources necessary to hold negligent facilities accountable.

 Financial abuse involves the illegal use of the victim's assets that could be converted into cash.
 Financial exploitation occurs through fraudulent schemes and scams through threats, harassment, or deception.

-In nursing facilities, the staff, family members, visitors, and other residents could take advantage of the victim's assets through opportunities and intentional targeting to mishandle or take property.
+In nursing facilities, the staff, family, visitors, loved ones, and other residents could take advantage of the victim's assets through opportunities and intentional targeting to mishandle or take property.

 Where Does Elder Abuse Occur the Most?

-Statistics released by the Centers for Medicare and Medicaid Services (CMS) reveal that approximately ten percent of all senior citizens will experience abuse and neglect during their final years.
+Statistics released by the Centers for Medicare and Medicaid Services (CMS) reveal that approximately ten percent of all senior citizens will experience abuse or neglect during their final years.
+Nursing home negligence continues to be an ongoing problem.

 What Is Passive Neglect?